 But the most important thing is about making serious attempts to make your content, and in this case I’m talking about those audio and video-based content, it’s about making them more accessible.

 Because we have to accept the fact that you are going to be excluding a huge chunk of people who can’t access your content otherwise.

-And by the way, I’m not just talking about d/Deaf and hard of hearing people.
+And by the way, I’m not just talking about deaf people.
 There’s so many people who will not be able to access that.
 It could be anybody who are blind or it could be anybody with learning disability.